Rising Leader Class Mentor Profiles

 Fun Fact: I have been coached by and practiced basketball on the same court as many NBA and former NBA players including Patrick Beverly, Dickey Simpkins, and Scottie Pippen.

-Why did you want to be a mentor?: I want to help the incoming students realize their potential and give them a person to help them get involved in whatever they want to do.
+What inspired you to be a mentor?
+I want to help the incoming students realize their potential and give them a person to help them get involved in whatever they want to do.
 Also, I would like to continue my own development through their experiences.

 Major: Health Policy

-Why did you want to be a mentor?
+What inspired you to be a mentor?
 I believe mentoring is a wonderful way to be able to grow as a leader and provide guidance and inspiration to others as they navigate their paths to leadership.

 What did you gain from participating in the Rising Leader Class?
 I learned a lot about my strengths and weaknesses as a leader, and had the opportunity to be surrounded by a group of people who inspired and challenged me to step out of my comfort zone and get involved on campus.

 First Year Activities: Debate Union, Research Assistant at Kuo Musculoskeletal Tissue Engineering Lab, guitar lessons at Eastman School of Music

 Current Activities: Debate Union Publicity Manager, Research Assistant at Kuo Musculoskeletal Tissue Engineering Lab